haxiomic/haxe-c-bridge/README.md

 	HaxeObject instance = Main_UseMeFromC_new(exampleCallback);
 	// to call members of instance, we pass the instance in as the first argument int result = Main_UseMeFromC_add(instance, 1, 2);
-	Main_releaseHaxeObject(instance);
+	// when we're done with our object we can tell the haxe-gc we're finished Main_releaseHaxeObject(instance);

 	// call a static function